-NCAA College Football returns this weekend.
-Online bookie agents must be aware of the following trends.
+NCAA College Football returns this weekend and online bookie agents must be aware of the following trends.
 We discuss how online bookies can leverage the trends.

 NCAA Football Betting Trends